jsugarman/adp-stat-pusher/README.md

 ### TODO

-  - add rspec/test suite
+  - extend rspec/test suite
-  - deployment: on MoJ platforms - tticket in SPOC trello board
+  - deployment: on MoJ platforms - ticket in SPOC trello board https://trello.com/c/5U3ZEa9m
   - frontend: scss/sass and moj internal template application
+  - pre-populate Digital, Complete and Start statistics with those from ADP app
+  - mailer to confirm send mail and confirm when data has been set